alkamishra19/final_projects/README.md

 ### Hypothesis 3 :
 Do factors such as business travel , department have any effect on the decision of an employee leaving the organization.

+Analysis : Employees who frequently travel mostly leave an organization.
+This can also be affected by the department for which an employee works.
+After careful consideration of all factors and visualizing the data it could be observed that departments like Sales and R&D have more attrition for frequently travelling employees than the other departments.

 Heatmap for all the factors:
 ![Factors vs Attrition](https://github.com/kunalpachori/final_projects/blob/master/Analysis/Analysis_3.png)